TakumaKira/note-taking-app-api-actixweb/README.md

 Make sure to handle common HTTP errors (e.g., 404 Not Found, 500 Internal Server Error) with appropriate error messages.
 This API is quite basic and meant for practice.
 In a real-world scenario, you would need to consider more complex elements like authentication, more robust error handling, data validation, and possibly rate limiting.

+## Acknowledgment

+This repository is just a modified version of [this article](https://medium.com/@patrickkoss/building-an-enterprise-grade-rest-api-in-rust-1ac693f47452).

 ## Getting Started